qiaoyuet/STAT450-550-Project-GovtAgencies-Mirror-Repo/README.md

 ## Overview

-This repository is for project of Stat450/550 @ University of British Columbia.
+This repository is for project (The organization of tax collection and environmental protection in China) of Stat450/550 @ University of British Columbia.

 ## Group Members